nicozanf/nicozanf.github.io/_posts/2024-03-17-py4web-on-pythonanywhere.md

 ---
 tags: py4web
 published: true
+comments: true
 ---

 # How to easily install py4web on PythonAnywhere

 ---
 >> "This article was originally published by Tom Campbell @tomcam [here](https://github.com/tomcam/py4webcasts/blob/master/docs/how-install-source-pythonanywhere.md).
 I've just added more stuff, updated it, and added other screenshots.
-Thanks Tom!" 	{{end}}
+Thanks Tom!"
 ---

-One of the easiest ways to learn [py4web](https://py4web.com) is to create a free account on [PythonAnywhere](https://pythonanywhere.com).
+One of the easiest ways to learn and play with [py4web](https://py4web.com) is to create a free account on [PythonAnywhere](https://pythonanywhere.com).
 While PythonAnywhere has ready-to-go  presets for other frameworks, such as webp2y or Django, you'll have to manually install py4web yourself.